BinaryMuse/fluxxor/site/contents/getting-started/quick-start.md

 React.renderComponent(<Application flux={flux} />, document.getElementById("app"));
 ```

 And that's it!
-We've created a (super simple) Flux application with React and Fluxbox.
-You can find the full source code [on GitHub](https://github.com/BinaryMuse/fluxbox/tree/master/examples/todo-basic).
+We've created a (super simple) Flux application with React and Fluxxor.
+You can find the full source code [on GitHub](https://github.com/BinaryMuse/fluxxor/tree/master/examples/todo-basic).

 <script src="todo-bundle.js"></script>